stnert/The-Chosen-One/README.md

-# The-Chosen-One
+# The-Chosen-One-BlueTeam
 This is my mental algorithm, of how I will become a hacker without vulnerabilities.
+Defensive mode ON :)

 Simple.